Treasures at the seashore

 A Japanese oyster shell at the Wadden Sea

-Summer holidays are over but one of the things I love to do during those days is walk along the beach for hours on end.
-Just searching for treasures from the sea.
+Summer holidays are over, but one of the things I love to do during those days is walking along the beach for hours on end.

-In Denmark where I was, you know you’ll be looking for fossils and amber.
-Sometimes you will find some sea glass also.
-A nice product coming from both nature and man.
+In Denmark, where I was, you know you’ll be looking for fossils and amber.
+Sometimes you will find some sea glass also, an excellent product coming from both nature and man.

 I guess this is something many people can relate to.